Sheridan Expressway (I-895)

 An elevated section of the Sheridan Expressway (I-895) awaits completion in this 1962 photo.
 (Photo by Triborough Bridge and Tunnel Authority.)

-CURRENT AND FUTURE IMPROVEMENTS: In 1998, the New York State Department of Transportation (NYSDOT) announced a long-range safety and operational improvement plan to better serve the approximately 45,000 vehicles that use the expressway each day.
-The multi-year project, which began in 2001, includes the following improvements:
+REBUILDING THE SHERIDAN: In 1998, the New York State Department of Transportation (NYSDOT) announced a long-range safety and operational improvement plan to better serve the approximately 45,000 vehicles that use the expressway each day.
+The multi-year project, which began in 2001, included the following improvements:

-• reconstruction of interchanges - including operational, geometric and safety improvements - at the Bruckner Expressway (I-278) and the Cross Bronx Expressway (I-95)
+rehabilitation of interchanges - including operational, geometric and safety improvements - with the Bruckner Expressway (I-278) and the Cross Bronx Expressway (I-95)

-The $200 million Sheridan Expressway reconstruction project is scheduled for completion by 2007.
+The $200 million Sheridan Expressway reconstruction project was completed in 2005.
 During reconstruction, roadway capacity is being reduced to one lane in each direction.

-• The NYSDOT is considering a possible extension of the Sheridan Expressway south of the Bruckner Expressway to connect to Edgewater Road and the Hunts Point Market.
-The elevated roadways, which primarily would serve truck traffic, have been proposed in various forms since the late 1980's.
-The plan has the support of Adolfo Carrion and Fernando Ferrer, the current and former borough presidents of the Bronx, both of whom contend that an improved and extended expressway relieve congestion and air pollution through neighborhoods.
-A final record of decision is expected in 2006, with final design work concluded two years hence.
-Construction of the $400 million project would not begin until 2009 at the earliest.
+The NYSDOT is considering a possible extension of the Sheridan Expressway south of the Bruckner Expressway to connect directly to Edgewater Road and the Hunts Point Market.
+The elevated roadways, which primarily would serve truck traffic, have been proposed in various forms since the late 1980s.
+The plan has the support of former Bronx borough presidents Adolfo Carrion and Fernando Ferrer, two former Bronx borough presidents, both of whom contend that an improved and extended expressway relieve congestion and air pollution through neighborhoods.
+Construction of the $400 million project awaits a 2012 decision.

 EXPRESSWAY TO BE CONVERTED INTO PARK?
 Beginning in the late 1990's, anti-highway groups pressured local and state officials to have the Sheridan Expressway demolished and converted into a 28-acre riverfront park.
 Since it was not extended to connect with the Bronx River Parkway and the New England Thruway, the Sheridan Expressway has fallen short of traffic projections.
 In addition to demolishing the expressway, these groups are seeking transit alternatives for the area.